 Email: [email protected]

-GREAT BARRINGTON — Chief William Walsh reports that the Great Barrington Police Department has joined a nationwide database to catalog the use of force by law enforcement officers.
+GREAT BARRINGTON — Chief William Walsh reports that the Great Barrington Police Department arrested a man earlier this week following a home invasion.

 MICHAEL THORPE, JR., AGE 36, WHOSE LAST KNOWN ADDRESS WAS IN GREAT BARRINGTON, was arrested and charged with: